NunoFBOliveira/CpHMD_v3/README.md

 Also contains the Sts and Delphitools which will be completed in the future!

 ### -- LOGBOOK -- ###
+## 12/07/2023 ##
+- Introduction of AMBER FF (by J. Sequeira) into CpHMD v3 framework
+    - Creation of Delphi_tools for AMBER
+- Integration of PybindE tool (by J. Vitorino) into the CpHMD Framework.

 ## 05/07/2023 ##
 - Introduction of dendrimer portion of the code